Skip to Main Content

 Part 1 of this video series looks at how to search for quality information using Discovery.

 It covers the basics of searching and using Discovery to create a basic and advanced search.
+The advice given and the searching techniques can be applied to any health topic/discipline.

 Video Presentation - Part 1: